You’ve heard the business coaches recommend you “niche down”

 - Other websites relevant to your population will be more likely to see you as an “expert” and backlink to your site

 In general, I love when new clients have an ideal client identified or a specific niche!
-It just make it easier for us to quickly develop a really effective SEO strategy!
+It just makes it easier for us to quickly develop a really effective SEO strategy!
 I also recommend completing a Storybrand brandscript when possible.
 We love when clients share those with us.
 They help us have a starting place for keyword research and often lend themselves to some great ideas for content to add to the site!

 Is there such a thing as too narrow of a niche?